eclab/flow/README.md

 ### Patches

 * Flow's demo patches are located [here](flow/patches).
 Contribute some!
 You can get a zip file of all of them [here](https://github.com/eclab/flow/blob/master/flow/patches.zip?raw=true).

-## Major Non-Backward Compatible Changes since Version 0 that will Break Your Patches

-* Filter is now a state-variable, Resonant filter.
-It's totally different.
-* Shift has a much larger range now: its bound is 3x the previous size.
-This means that to get Shift to work like it used to, set its bound to 1/3 what you used to have it (for convenience, if the bound used to be 1.0, just double-click on the dial and choose "1/3").

 ## Install and Run Flow